 The texts to be published in Zapiski Historyczne that are subjected to the full double-blind peer review process include original scholarly articles, review articles, source editions and discussion articles.
 Book reviews are not examined by external reviewers.
-Their quality, compliance with the profile of the journal and best practice in publication ethics are verified by the editorial staff.
+Their quality, compliance with the profile of the journal and publication ethics are verified by the editorial staff.

 - After a text has been submitted to the editorial staff, it is initially assessed by its members.
 The text must meet formal criteria, i.e., it must be prepared in accordance with the editorial guidelines, have a volume determined by the guidelines, and contain all the necessary elements (complete metadata, bibliography).
 A text that does not meet the basic academic and formal requirements is returned to the author with a notification of its rejection or the need to make corrections.